lucascicco/FLUTTER-MONGODB-SOCKET.IO/README.md

 <hr/>

 Back-end created in Node.js using TypeScript to develop the code.
-This backend contains several processes, such as routes with express, authentication with middleware configured with jwt, connection to the database and creation of schemas by mongoose, password hashing to avoid capturing the real password and the socket.io used to allow connection in real time inside the back-end server and externally with the front-end.
+This backend contains several processes, such as routes with **express**, authentication with middleware configured with **jsonwebtoken**, connection to the database and creation of schemas by **mongoose**, password hashing with **crypto** to avoid capturing the real password and the **socket.io** used to allow connection in real time inside the back-end server and externally with the front-end.

 The application has only two schemas:
 - User